When It’s Time to Call an Ant Exterminator

 For some ant infestations, a DIY approach can work.
-But there are instances where calling a professional is best, either because of the danger the species poses, or the size of the infestation itself.
+But there are instances when it’s time to call an ant exterminator, either because of the danger the species poses or the size of the infestation itself.
 When the health and stability of a home is at risk, there are three specific times when it’s necessary to call an exterminator.

 Professional Help for Stinging Ants